Illinois vs. Marquette: Odds, spread, over/under - November 14

 Illinois vs. Marquette Betting Trends (2022-23)

-- Marquette covered 20 times in 32 chances against the spread last season.
+- Marquette covered 20 times in 32 chances against the spread last year.

 Illinois Futures Odds